anssip/anssipiirainen.com/content/post/set-object-props.md

 title = "How to add object fields conditionally"

-description = "A neat syntax for adding fields to object conditionally without polluting the object with undefined fields."
+description = "A neat syntax for adding fields to an object conditionally without polluting it with undefined fields."

-summary = "This blog entry shows a clean way to add properties to a JavaScript object conditionally, without polluting the object with undefined properties.
+summary = "This blog entry shows a clean way to add properties to a JavaScript object conditionally, without polluting it with undefined properties.
 This is the simplest and cleanest way I have seen to accomplish this."

 tags = ["javascript", "code", "programming"] keywords = [ "programming" ]